julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 ---

-Ever tried the  [Menstrual Blood Offering - Fertility Magic?](/fertility-rituals-menstrual-magic/) This post explains how to do it correctly, in sync with the White and Red Moon cycles.
+Some fertility traditions went further, linking conception to blood, cycle timing, and ritual preparation — explored in **[Menstrual Blood Fertility Rites](/fertility-rituals-menstrual-magic/)** tied to White and Red Moon cycles.

+---

 ## Final Thoughts